f-ferraro/MethaDory/ONT-Input-preparation/README.md

 The dependencies for these scripts are included in the `pixi.toml` of MethaDory.

 We provide the required `ilmn.epic.s.manifest.annot.1pd.bed.gz` containing the coordinates we use.
+Please uncompress it after downloading.

 ### ONT data
-To ensure these command are executed correctly, specify the full path to the `MethaDory/pixi.toml` from the main `MethaDory` repository.
+To ensure these commands are executed correctly, specify the full path to the `MethaDory/pixi.toml` from the main `MethaDory` repository.

 For each sample of interest: